patchshorts/cgodwin.io/src/posts/designing-planning-for-business-requirements.md

 buildings can be built in areas that need topographical alterations.

 They need to stream IoT GPS telemetry somewhere.
-They also need to query if a device is within a work area so an applicaiton can turn red or green.
+They also need to query if a device is within a work area so an application can turn red or green.
 Excavators literally dig until they hit a red area.

 After research you find out that BigQuery has geospacial analytics and can store geometries, spatial features and spacial feature collections.
-The project design you put together includes having the the engineers geocode their drawings from CAD into Geodatabase format and upload it to BigQuery.
+The project design you put together includes having the the engineers geocode their drawings from CAD into Geo-database format and upload it to BigQuery.

-The tablets will post their coodrinates to an endpoint which will use BigQuery to return a true of false within 'proximity'.
+The tablets will post their coordinates to an endpoint which will use BigQuery to return a true of false within 'proximity'.
 That same API will log the coordinates to BigTable for measuring excavator performance.

 ### Data Management Business Requirements

-Bussiness requirements help us know what platforms to connect and how they will work.
-Those same requirements will tell us what data is stored, how often, for how long, and who and what worloads have access to it.
+Business requirements help us know what platforms to connect and how they will work.
+Those same requirements will tell us what data is stored, how often, for how long, and who and what workloads have access to it.

 #### How Processed?
 What is the distance between where the data is stored and where it is processed?